ProteomicsScripts/ProteomicsScripts/README.md

 # ProteomicsScripts

-Feel free to ask questions in the chat room
+Please post any questions in our chat room

 https://gitter.im/ProteomicsScripts/Lobby